 “And whereas thou sawest the feet and toes, part of potters' clay, and part of iron, the kingdom shall be divided; but there shall be in it of the strength of the iron, forasmuch as thou sawest the iron mixed with miry clay.
 And as the toes of the feet were part of iron, and part of clay, so the kingdom shall be partly strong, and partly broken.”
 (Daniel 2:41, 42)

 Just as there is a total of ten toes on two feet, Rome was divided into ten nations in the year 476 A.D. when the Barbaric tribes from north of Europe and Asia overran the Roman empire dividing it into exactly ten parts which later became the nations of modern Europe.
 They were:

-There is a reason why the last three are distinct today.
-Scripture-prophecy actually foretold it!
-We will discuss in another study.
+There is a reason why the last three are extinct today.
+Bible prophecy actually foretold it!
+We will discuss this in another study.

 The Crushing Stone

 We now know that the head of gold represents the kingdom of Babylon.
 The chest and arms of silver represent the kingdom of Medo-Persia.
 The belly and thighs of brass represent the kingdom of Greece.
 The legs of iron represent the kingdom of Rome.
 And the feet and toes of part iron and clay represent the divided nations of the Roman kingdom.
 We must now find out more about that stone that struck the image’s feet causing the whole image to crumble.